Missing Georgia boy’s body found on Florida beach, officials say. ‘Horrible accident’

 “Of course, this is not the outcome we would have wanted, but it is some closure for the family,” Talamantez said at a news conference Tuesday, WVTM reported.
 “Our hearts are broken for this family.
 We know they are grieving and our prayers are with them.”

-Police said Enrique was last seen in the water Monday morning behind the Shores of Panama condominium, where his family was staying for the week, according to WJHG.
+Police said Enrique was last seen in the water Monday morning behind the Shores of Panama condominium, where his family was staying for the week, WJHG reported.
 He was about knee-deep in the water, authorities said, and wasn’t wearing floaties.

 Police said his body was found less than two miles from the hotel.